TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_2/policy.md

 7. To apply the deduction**:**

-   - If the deduction exists, use edit_payroll_deduction to apply any necessary updates or modifications to the existing deduction.
+   1. If the deduction exists, use edit_payroll_deduction to apply any necessary updates or modifications to the existing deduction.
-   - If the deduction does not exist, use produce_payroll_deduction to create a new payroll deduction record with the open cycle and user details.
+   2. If the deduction does not exist, use produce_payroll_deduction to create a new payroll deduction record with the open cycle and user details.

-8. ### **Payslip Generation**
+### **SOP 13: Payslip Generation**

 "Steps to follow":